Decade-qiu/D-OnlineJudge/README.md

 - **`DOJ-BE`**: Contains the backend code, consisting of multiple microservices.
 - **`DOJ-FE`**: Contains the frontend code, built with Vue 3.
 - **`docs`**: Contains additional project documentation.

+---

+✅ **Update:** The project is now completed!

+🚀 **Future Plans:**
+We plan to integrate AI capabilities into the platform to enhance the coding and learning experience.
+Planned features include:

+- 🤖 **AI-assisted Code Hints** — Provide intelligent suggestions and help users debug their submissions.
+- 🧠 **Submission Feedback** — Automatically analyze user code for potential improvements in complexity, style, and performance.
+- 🔍 **Natural Language Problem Search** — Let users find problems or solutions by asking in plain language.
+- 📈 **Personalized Learning Paths** — Recommend problems based on user history and progress.

+Stay tuned for future AI-powered enhancements!